osmlab/labuildings/IMPORTING.md

  * OSM best practices require that you do not use your normal OSM account for the imports.
 Create a new account for this purpose.
  Usually, it's your existing OSM username followed by `_imports` (e.g. `maning_imports)`.
- Post your import account username in this [ticket](ticket number).
+ Post your import account username in this [ticket](http://github.com/osmlab/labuildings/issues/future_ticket_number).

 ### Getting familiar with JOSM

-To contribute to this project you need to use JOSM.
+To contribute to this project, you need to use JOSM.
 Here are some resources to get you started:
  * LearnOSM - http://learnosm.org/en/josm/
  * Mapbox Mapping wiki - https://github.com/mapbox/mapping/wiki/Getting-started